Hisyeo/Hisyeo.github.io/docs/words/t/toüyen.md

 slug: toüyen
 title: TOÜYEN
 sidebar_position: 269
+tags: [toüyen, Verb, Sino-Tibetan]
-hoverText: to hate (a hated entity) § Verb
+description: to hate (a hated entity) § Verb
 ---

 ### toüyen&emsp;<span kind="abugida">cɽʄɀ̃ɿ</span>